9th8/up-to-date-real-world-haskell/20-systems-programming-in-haskell.md

 We start by running a simple command, `pwd`, which just prints the name of the current working directory.
-We pass `[]` for the list of arguments, because `pwd` doesn\'t need any arguments.
-Due to the type classes used, Haskell can\'t infer the type of `[]`, so we specifically mention that it\'s a `String`.
+We pass `[]` for the list of arguments, because `pwd` doesn't need any arguments.
+Due to the type classes used, Haskell can't infer the type of `[]`, so we specifically mention that it's a `String`.

 Then we get into more complex commands.
 We run `ls`, sending it through `grep`.
 At the end, we set up a pipe to run the exact same command that we ran via a shell-built pipe at the start of this section.
-It\'s not yet as pleasant as it was in the shell, but then again our program is still relatively simple when compared to the shell.
+It's not yet as pleasant as it was in the shell, but then again our program is still relatively simple when compared to the shell.

-Let\'s look at the program.
+Let's look at the program.
 The very first line has a special `OPTIONS_GHC` clause.
 This is the same as passing `-fglasgow-exts` to `ghc` or `ghci`.
-We are using a GHC extension that permits us to use a `(String, [String])` type as an instance of a type class.[^5] By putting it in the source file, we don\'t have to remember to specify it every time we use this module.
+We are using a GHC extension that permits us to use a `(String, [String])` type as an instance of a type class.[^5] By putting it in the source file, we don't have to remember to specify it every time we use this module.

 After the `import` lines, we define a few types.
 First, we define